Abdullah el-Faisal: England: 1991–2003

 El-Faisal was sent to the United Kingdom to preach by Sheikh Raji.
 He returned to the UK in 1991, became the imam at the Brixton Mosque in South London, began preaching to crowds of up to 500 people at the mosque and at Brixton Town Hall.
 He married his second wife, Pakistani-British biology graduate Zubeida Khan whom he met months after his arrival, in 1992, thereby acquiring rights of residence.
 This meant he had two wives, as his first marriage was still extant.
 In 1993, el-Faisal was ejected by Brixton Mosque's administration who objected to his radical preaching.

 Afterward, he gave a lecture he called The Devil's Deception of the Saudi Salafis, where he attacked the Brixton Mosque management on the basis of their alleged subservience to the corrupt rulers of Saudi Arabia.
-He opened a study center in Tower Hamlets, East London.
+He opened a study centre in Tower Hamlets, East London.

 Referred to as "Sheikh" by his followers, el-Faisal travelled and lectured to audiences in mosques in Birmingham, London, and Dewsbury in West Yorkshire, and in Manchester, Worthing, Bournemouth, Cardiff, Swansea, Coventry, Maidenhead, Tipton, Beeston, and venues in Scotland and Wales.
 Some of his lectures were taped and sold at Islamic bookshops.
 He also called on Muslim mothers to raise their children to be jihad soldiers by the age of 15.
 The content of those taped lectures served as the basis for his later trial and conviction.

 In February 2002, El-Faisal's tapes were purchased by an undercover police officer at an Islamic bookshop at 62 Brick Lane in London and seized under a search warrant at Zam Zam Bookshop at 388 Green Street in East Ham and at his home at 104 Albert Square in Stratford.
 He was arrested on 18 February 2002.

 El-Faisal is an associate of Abu Hamza al-Masri, the Egyptian ousted from the Finsbury Park mosque who is known for preaching against non-Muslims, and who is currently incarcerated in the United States for various offenses.
 El-Faisal is reportedly a former supporter of Osama bin Laden, and has been linked to al-Qaeda members.